“…but one of them would make war rather than let the nation survive, and the other would accept war rather than let it perish, and the war came.”

 1667 – Virginia passed a law that allowed for slaves that converted to Christianity to become free.

-1688 (February) – The first organized protest against slavery in the new world was drafted by a group of Quakers in Germantown, Pennsylvania.
+1688 – In February, the first organized protest against slavery in the new world was drafted by a group of Quakers in Germantown, Pennsylvania.
 Known as the Germantown Protest, it argued that Christians should do as they would want to be done to them, that slavery was essentially theft as you were buying something stolen, and that adultery is wrong yet slave traders/owners forced adultery on men and women by breaking up marriages when they resold husbands and wives to different owners.

-1739 (September) – In the town of Stono, South Carolina a band of slaves starts an insurrection.
+1739 – In September, in the town of Stono, South Carolina a band of slaves started an insurrection.
 Previous runaway slaves had made their way to Florida, where they had been given freedom and land by the Spanish, who had issued a proclamation stating that any slave who deserted to Florida would be given freedom.

 1775 – The Pennsylvania Abolition Society is organized to protect the rights of blacks unlawfully held as slaves.

-1776 (July) – The colonies declare independence from England with the adoption of The Declaration of Independence.
-Written largely by Thomas Jefferson, the document declares “all men are created equal,” though Jefferson and many of the signers of the document are slaveholders.
+1776 – In July, the 13 colonies declared independence from England with the adoption of The Declaration of Independence.
+Written largely by Thomas Jefferson, the document declares “all men are created equal,” even though Jefferson and many of the signers of the document were slaveholders.

 1780 – Pennsylvania became the first state to abolish slavery with the law calling for gradual abolition.